akondratsky/compendium/README.md

 Welcome to Compendium!

-This project is an attempt-in-progress to collect and systematize the most popular boilerplates and code generators which may speed up front-end developers.
+This project is an experiment and attempt-in-progress to collect and systematize some of the most popular boilerplates and code generators which may speed up front-end developers.
 The website is deployed on GitHub pages:

 https://akondratsky.github.io/compendium/

-Just a few templates were added, but much more will be there soon!

 ## How to Contribute

+> I would say that this is for me, not for you.

 All the data is hardcoded and placed two files under `src/data` folder: